 Those other crews let their food and their names do the bragging for them.
 This year’s “Rib Masters” include Carolina Rib King, Jack on the Bone International Rib Team, Desperado’s BBQ and more.
-They will be slow-cooking and fast-selling for four days.
+They will be slow-cooking and and fast-selling for four days.

 BBQ Ribfest founder and co-director Mark Chappuis said those big names certainly draw their crowds.
 So do regional favorites such as Timmy’s in Garrett and Hart’s Low ‘N’ Slow.